Advancing Academic Development Event &

 Good Practice Awards

-The Australasian Academic Development Good Practice Awards are proudly supported by the Council of Australasian University Leaders in Learning and Teaching (CAULLT).
-President of CAULLT, Professor Kevin Ashford-Rowe presented the awards, and commented that: “The organisers are to be congratulated for the way in which they have designed, developed and delivered these inaugural awards.
+President of the Council of Australasian University Leaders in Learning and Teaching (CAULLT), Professor Kevin Ashford-Rowe presented the awards, and commented that: “The organisers are to be congratulated for the way in which they have designed, developed and delivered these inaugural awards.
 The awards acknowledge an important community of leaders in learning in higher education.”

 Overall Winner AND Peers’ Choice Awards: Jindaola, University of Wollongong (see also UoW's media release)